Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Related Work

 \textbf{Generative Model Evaluation.} Assessment of AI-generated content is challenging due to its subjective nature and the complexity of factors contributing to the generation quality.
-Metrics like Inception Score (IS)~\cite{salimans2016improved}, Fréchet Inception Distance (FID)~\cite{heusel2017gans}, and LPIPS~\cite{zhang2018unreasonable} are commonly used for quality and diversity assessment.
-Some methods utilize VLM to evaluate the alignment between text and generated image.
-CLIPScore~\cite{hessel2021clipscore} calculates the cosine similarity between text features and generated-image features extracted by CLIP.
+Metrics like Inception Score (IS)~\cite{salimans2016improved}, Fréchet Inception Distance (FID)~\cite{heusel2017gans}, and LPIPS~\cite{zhang2018unreasonable} are commonly used for visual quality and diversity assessment.
+Some methods~\cite{hessel2021clipscore,chefer2023attend} focus on the alignment between text and generated image.
+CLIPScore~\cite{hessel2021clipscore} computes the cosine similarity between text features and generated-image features extracted by CLIP.
 BLIP-CLIP~\cite{chefer2023attend} applies BLIP~\cite{li2022blip} to generate captions, then calculates the CLIP text-text cosine similarity between the generated captions and text prompts.
-For layout quality assessment, LayoutDM~\cite{inoue2023layoutdm} further proposes Maximum IoU (Max.) to measure the similarity between generated and real layouts as the average box IoU of the optimal instance matching.
-Our proposed CLIS evaluates instance-level results in complex scenes and combines the reasonableness of layout and content quality in one shot, making it a suitable metric to generate high-quality data for downstream tasks.
+For layout quality assessment, LayoutDM~\cite{inoue2023layoutdm} proposes Maximum IoU~\cite{kikuchi2021constrained} to measure the similarity between generated and real layouts.
+They compute an optimal match between generated and real layouts, maximizing the average IoU for corresponding categories.
+HRS~\cite{bakr2023hrs} and T2I-CompBench~\cite{NEURIPS2023_f8ad010c} evaluate fixed spatial relationships, such as right, bottom, near, etc., of layouts using simple rules.
+Compared to these metrics, CLIS evaluates instance-level results in complex scenes and combines the reasonableness of layout and visual quality in one shot, making it a suitable metric to generate high-quality data for downstream tasks.